Manufacturing businesses struggle with the Digital Economy

-- e-business infrastructure (hardware, software, etc.)
+- Digital business infrastructure (hardware, software, etc.)

-- e-business (how the business is conducted),
+- Digital business (how the business is conducted),

-We understand that especially SMEs in the manufacturing, engineering and high-tech industries struggle in keeping up with the digital economy due to the nature of their businesses.
+We understand that SMEs in the manufacturing, engineering and high-tech industries struggle to keep up with the digital economy due to the nature of their businesses.
 Their product, solution and/or service portfolio is often complex.

-- Configuration errors caused by a lack of centralized and up-to-date product data,
+- Configuration errors caused by a lack of centralized and up-to-date product data.

-- Inaccurate costing and pricing resulting in margin depletion,
+- Inaccurate costing and pricing resulting in margin depletion.

 - Months-long sales cycles with a significant lack of customer satisfaction and declining retention rates.